rauhs/klang/README.md

 library.

 ## Listening for logs
-Every log is pushed on a `mult` channel (see core.async docs) which you can tab into.
+Every log is pushed on a `mult` channel (see core.async docs) which you can tap into.
 The channel is in `:log-pub-ch` of the `db` atom.
 This allows you to also forward the logs to other places (localStorage or a server).